The H2R feels like a completely different bike to its H2 road-bike sibling. It’s 22kg lighter than the H2, turns easier, holds its line better.

 The supercharger is driven by a planetary gear train, which runs off the crankshaft, resulting in a very compact unit, with minimal power loss.
 The gear train increases the impeller speed to 9.2 times the crank speed via a 1.15x step gear and a 8x planetary gear.

 This means that at maximum engine speed on the H2R, circa 14,000rpm, the impeller shaft is spinning at almost 130,000rpm.

 The intake ports are polished to ensure smooth flow and minimise resistance, while the exhaust ports are straight, and don’t converge in the cylinder head, promoting faster gas flow.
 The high-lift cams allow fast gas exchange, while a wide overlap means intake air is used to help purge the exhaust gases.

 The combustion chamber employs a flat piston crown to help prevent engine knock.
 The intake valves are stainless steel, but the exhaust valves needed to be able to handle the supercharged engine’s high-temperature exhaust gases, so comprise an inconel head fricton-welded to a steel stem.
 The pistons are also cast rather than forged to offer better heat management properties.

-Build-quality is superb, and while this is a very new release, there have been no reports of any initial issues.
+Build quality is superb, and there have been no reports of any initial issues.

 The H2R has a similar service check interval to a competition motocross bike; every 15 hours ridden at over 8000rpm, or around 10 trackdays.
 At 15 hours the bike needs a service and tolerance check, at 30 hours it will need a full service.